WordPress developer for hire

 What a WordPress developer does

 As a Senior Web Developer I offer the full range of services: from custom themes and plugins, through API integrations with CRM/ERP, to security audits and Core Web Vitals optimisation.
-I love writing clean code, working on difficult architectures, and creating dedicated solutions that help companies stand out in the Google space.
+I write code compliant with PSR-12 and WPCS, minimise the number of plugins, and deliver architectures that survive production traffic and a security audit.

 Custom WordPress themes